The national trauma rehabilitation quality improvement project aims to understand and improve rehabilitation for major trauma patients.

 The project is not about developing new services.
 Rather, it is about improving existing services and ensuring better access to them so patients and their whānau are able to access the right rehabilitation services at the right time and achieve the best recovery possible.

 Physiotherapist Kat Quick has been appointed clinical lead for the project.
 Kat has over 16 years' experience in rehabilitation both within New Zealand and in the United Kingdom’s National Health Service.
 She has a special interest in rehabilitation following major trauma, neurosurgery and traumatic brain injury and her clinical experience ranges across the patient pathway from acute to community settings.

 An expert advisory group of external experts, consumer representatives and key stakeholders will be established to provide advice to the project.
 The National Trauma Network’s clinical lead and programme manager are also involved.

-If you have any questions, please contact project lead, Kat Quick, or senior project manager, Gabrielle Nicholson, at firstname.lastname@example.org.
+If you have any questions, please contact project lead, Kat Quick, at firstname.lastname@example.org.

 - A collaborative involves bringing regional project teams together for three in-person learning sessions over the course of a year.
 The focus of these sessions is learning from each other and recognised experts in the topic area and learning quality improvement methodologies (tools and techniques).
 The teams take the learning ‘home’ and work on their projects between each learning session – known as the action period.
 Support during the action periods is provided by the national project team and peers through Zoom meetings, online forums and on-site mentoring visits.
 The end products/ outputs are written summaries of the projects that others can learn from and replicate to resolve similar issues.
 (2003, The Breakthrough Series – IHI’s Collaborative Model for Achieving Breakthrough Improvement)